HSBC hopes to leapfrog rivals with new China partnership

-HONG KONG (Reuters) - HSBC (HSBA.L) is seeking to overtake Western rivals in the race for a slice of China’s $4 trillion onshore bond market thanks to an investment banking partnership with a state-owned investor it announced last week.
+HONG KONG, Nov 9 (Reuters) - HSBC is seeking to overtake Western rivals in the race for a slice of China’s $4 trillion onshore bond market thanks to an investment banking partnership with a state-owned investor it announced last week.

-Europe’s biggest bank is late among foreign banks to the party in China’s onshore investment banking market, where rivals like Credit Suisse CSGN.VX, Deutsche Bank (DBKGn.DE) and Goldman Sachs (GS.N) established joint ventures with local players years ago.
+Europe’s biggest bank is late among foreign banks to the party in China’s onshore investment banking market, where rivals like Credit Suisse, Deutsche Bank and Goldman Sachs established joint ventures with local players years ago.

-But foreign banks have made limited inroads in China because of the restrictive licenses handed out to the early entrants.
-Morgan Stanley Huaxin Securities, the top foreign player in China’s onshore bond market this year, ranked 29th by proceeds raised, just ahead of UBS UBSG.VX, according to Thomson Reuters data.
+But foreign banks have made limited inroads in China because of the restrictive licences handed out to the early entrants.
+Morgan Stanley Huaxin Securities, the top foreign player in China’s onshore bond market this year, ranked 29th by proceeds raised, just ahead of UBS, according to Thomson Reuters data.

-The move is not without risk in a slowing economy with a heavily indebted corporate sector, but HSBC, which is exploiting new rules that favor Hong Kong-funded lenders, will have an extensive license and will not be bound by the 49-percent ownership cap normally imposed on foreigners.
+The move is not without risk in a slowing economy with a heavily indebted corporate sector, but HSBC, which is exploiting new rules that favour Hong Kong-funded lenders, will have an extensive licence and will not be bound by the 49-percent ownership cap normally imposed on foreigners.

 And while rivals partnered with smaller local brokerages, HSBC’s partner is the Chinese government itself.